-Pensions can be used towards the cost of care.
+Pensions can be used toward the cost of care.
 It’s important to make sure that you are receiving all the benefits you’re entitled to.
-If you don’t you could lose out, as means tested payments are calculated on the assumption that you are receiving benefits.
+If you don’t you could lose out, as means-tested payments are calculated on the assumption that you are receiving benefits.

 Although live in care is classed as more cost-effective compared with residential care, there are some potential downsides to consider from a financial perspective.
 These include:

 When you opt for equity release as a way to pay for your care you will automatically reduce the amount you can pass on to family members.
 This also prevents you from leaving your property as an inheritance.